ishan-gaur/implicit-cell-model/README.md

 # implicit-cell-model

+Please lmk if y'all know how to get rid of the `please compile abn` warning when using the segmentation model.
+Think it has to do with the inplace activated batch-norm library, but I'm not sure why it isn't compiling.
+Do we need to explicitly install nvcc before install HPA-Cell-Segmentation?

 If you get just the raw FUCCI Dataset, you will need to prep it with cell masks and center-of-mass measurements so the centered single-cell images can be extracted from the data upon request.

 This can be done from the command-line by running `python FUCCIDataset.py -d {dataset_path}`.
 Upon completion it will also give a small summary of the data.
 If you need to recompile these files and want to clean the dataset directory for any reason, just pass the `-c` option (clean).